Program Requirements

 Students choose one course from this list, for a total of 3 units:

-HISTORY 2158FYS: Outcasts and Outlaws: The History of Othering in Modern Europe
+HISTORY 2158First Year Seminar: Outcasts and Outlaws: The History of Othering in Modern Europe3

 Non-European Area Courses